20 Things You Didn't Know You Wanted to Know About Hocus PocusPilar Clark

 3. Lucky 7.

 The studio made seven “stone” statues of Winifred Sanderson.
 As one does.

-Rosie O'Donnell was originally offered the role of Mary Sanderson, but turned it down because she didn't want to play a "scary witch."
-There's a joke in there somewhere, methinks.
+Rosie O’Donnell was originally offered the role of Mary Sanderson, but turned it down because she didn’t want to play a “scary witch.”

 During a 2008 BBC interview, Bette Midler said that out of all her movie characters, Winifred Sanderson was her favorite.
 Because of course it was.